Skip to main content

 Minimal wall thickness

 This is the thinnest that you can machine a wall.
-During the analysis of the part, DigiFabster checks wall thickness to see it a wall falls below this amount.
-It will then be highlighted to you customer that it could be a problem.
+During the analysis of the part, DigiFabster checks wall thickness to see if a wall falls below this amount.
+It will then be highlighted to your customer that it could be a problem.

 Machinability